santifo/Helminth_Bioinformatics_2025/course_manuals_2023/module_3_WBP2/module_3_WBP2.md

 ### _EXERCISE 3 : Gene -set enrichment analysis exercise_ <a name="gene-set_exercise"></a>

 Use the 24-hour-schistosomule-vs-cercariae.tsv from the previous section and print a list of genes with an adjusted p-value that is less than 0.05, which are most strongly upregulated in the cercariae v the 24h schistosomules.

 1. Use gProfiler and perform a Gene-set enrichment analysis for these 40 genes from the "Schistosoma mansoni (PRJEA36577)" organism.

 2. Which are the 3 most significantly enriched Cellular Component terms?
 Are they relevant to this developmental stage comparion we're performing?

 3. Expand the stats by using the ">>" in the header of the GO:CC result table.
 Try to interpret the T, Q, TnQ and U metrics.
 What do they represent?

     <details closed>
-    <summary>Help!</summary>
+    <summary>**Useful tips**</summary>
     You can read more here: https://biit.cs.ut.ee/gprofiler/page/docs<br>
-   * T - Term Size: How many S. mansoni genes are in general associated with this term.<br>
+   * **T - Term Size**: How many S. mansoni genes are in general associated with this term.<br>
-   * Q - Query Size: The number of genes in our gene list (the one we run the analysis for).
+   * **Q - Query Size**: The number of genes in our gene list (the one we run the analysis for).
 In our case this number should theoretically be 40, however it is 14, why?<br>
-   * TnQ - Overlap Size: How many genes from our list are associated with this term.<br>
+   * **TnQ - Overlap Size**: How many genes from our list are associated with this term.<br>
-   * U - Total number of S. mansoni genes.<br>
+   * **U - Total number of _S.mansoni_ genes.<br>
     </details>

 [↥ **Back to top**](#top)